 At Helping Raise Humanity (HRH) we are working hard to develop an Early Childhood Education Center focused on offering schooling from infancy that will meet the childcare needs of families near Parnell, M.O..
-Currently, there are five (5) spaces available for children age 12 months to 5 years to attend a summer camp experience.
+Currently, there are two (2) spaces available for children age 12 months to 6 years to attend our educational care experience.
 Final enrollment forms will be sent directly to the email provided once the student's placement can be confirmed.
 Space is limited.
-Because consistency promotes the strongest opportunity for growth and learning in a classroom environment, enrollment will prioritize families who wish to attend all eight (8) weeks of camp; inclusive of this, final enrollment forms will be sent to families at a first-come, first-served basis.

 Please read all information before submitting an enrollment request:

-Helping Raise Humanity has summer enrollment of up to six (6) children: one (1) teacher ratio, with the addition of an assistant.
-This classroom experience will be in the structure of a summer camp, consisting of eight (8) full weeks of educational-based childcare to promote preschool and kindergarten readiness.
+Helping Raise Humanity has enrollment of up to six (6) children: one (1) teacher ratio, with the addition of an assistant most days.
+This classroom experience will be in the structure of a summer camp, consisting of thirteen (13) weeks of educational-based childcare to promote preschool and kindergarten readiness.

-Camp will be located in my classroom in Parnell, M.O., a renovated space within the prior elementary school building.
+Care will be located in my classroom in Parnell, M.O., a renovated space within the prior elementary school building.
 Each week will have a main theme, supported by a primary book as a model in presenting that week's study.
 Weekly studies and themes will encompass every part of our day.
-Play and experiences at every opportunity will work to meet Missouri's Early Learning Standards for birth to age 5y.
-The schedule for weekly camps is as follows:
+Play and experiences at every opportunity will work to meet Missouri's Early Learning Standards for birth to age 6.
+The schedule for weekly themes is as follows:

 Included each week: